codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/integration-tests-with-redis.md

 toc: true
 ---

-In this example we will see a Python project that is using Redis for storing a web counter.
+In this example, we will see a Python project that is using Redis for storing a web counter.
 For the integration test phase we will launch both the application and an instance of Redis in order to run a simple integration test.

 {% include image.html
 lightbox="true"